ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 *For when you want to provide more value through extra helpful information.
 Ask yourself when implementing your toast: is there anything else I could tell the user that would be useful?*

-**Generic message:** should clearly state the update in human terms.
+**`message`:** should clearly state the update in human terms.

-**Generic subtext:** should provide additional information that adds value.
+**`secondaryMessage`:** should provide additional information that adds value.

-**Action:** should relate to what you're communicating and is optional.
+**`ActionText`:** should relate to what you're communicating and is optional.
 If your subtext is advice or a suggestion, try and include an action that gets the user on their way.
 If no action is required or relevant, leave it out.

 **Example scenarios:**